wengerwu/go-pbfcoin/README.md

 `evm` | is a generic pbfcoin Virtual Machine: `evm -code 60ff60ff -gas 10000 -price 0 -dump`.
 See `-h` for a detailed description. |
 `disasm` | disassembles EVM code: `echo "6001" | disasm` |
 `rlpdump` | prints RLP structures |
+Defining the private genesis state
+First, you'll need to create the genesis state of your networks, which all nodes need to be aware of and agree upon.
+This consists of a small JSON file (e.g. call it genesis.json):

+{
+  "config": {
+    "chainId": <arbitrary positive integer>,
+    "homesteadBlock": 0,
+    "eip150Block": 0,
+    "eip155Block": 0,
+    "eip158Block": 0,
+    "byzantiumBlock": 0,
+    "constantinopleBlock": 0,
+    "petersburgBlock": 0
+  },
+  "alloc": {},
+  "coinbase": "0x0000000000000000000000000000000000000000",
+  "difficulty": "0x20000",
+  "extraData": "",
+  "gasLimit": "0x2fefd8",
+  "nonce": "0x0000000000000042",
+  "mixhash": "0x0000000000000000000000000000000000000000000000000000000000000000",
+  "parentHash": "0x0000000000000000000000000000000000000000000000000000000000000000",
+  "timestamp": "0x00"
+}
+The above fields should be fine for most purposes, although we'd recommend changing the nonce to some random value so you prevent unknown remote nodes from being able to connect to you.
+If you'd like to pre-fund some accounts for easier testing, create the accounts and populate the alloc field with their addresses.

+"alloc": {
+  "0x0000000000000000000000000000000000000001": {
+    "balance": "111111111"
+  },
+  "0x0000000000000000000000000000000000000002": {
+    "balance": "222222222"
+  }
+}
+With the genesis state defined in the above JSON file, you'll need to initialize every geth node with it prior to starting it up to ensure all blockchain parameters are correctly set:

+$ geth init path/to/genesis.json
+Creating the rendezvous point
+With all nodes that you want to run initialized to the desired genesis state, you'll need to start a bootstrap node that others can use to find each other in your network and/or over the internet.
+The clean way is to configure and run a dedicated bootnode:

+$ bootnode --genkey=boot.key
+$ bootnode --nodekey=boot.key
+With the bootnode online, it will display an enode URL that other nodes can use to connect to it and exchange peer information.
+Make sure to replace the displayed IP address information (most probably [::]) with your externally accessible IP to get the actual enode URL.

+Note: You could also use a full-fledged geth node as a bootnode, but it's the less recommended way.

 ## Command line options